-All equipment specified for the Port, Aggregate Stockpile and Conveyor operation will be expected to meet the requisite local requirement as set by NEPA.
+All equipment specified for the Proposed Port and Conveyor operation will meet the requisite local requirement as set by NEPA.
 The primary source of noise nuisance will result from the long periods of continuous use of the conveyor.
 The conveyor will be fitted with sound deadening material where necessary to attenuate noise.
 Totally covered areas will be constructed near the most sensitive receptors (the Salt River community).
 Additional noise generating equipment will also be fitted with silencers, where possible.